daisuke834/SelfDrivingCar/term2/17_Project__PID_Control/README.md

 ---
 ### 2-4.
 Simulation
 #### 2-4-1.
 CRITERIA: The vehicle must successfully drive a lap around the track.
 The vehicle successfully drove a lap around the track.
-Please refer to [video.mp4](./video.mp4).
+Please refer to [YouTube video](https://youtu.be/T8Dys44A53E).

 ![cte.png][cte.png]
 ![speed.png][speed.png]